itssme/cs-tournament-manager/readme.md

 It is recommended to install a [csgosl](https://github.com/lenosisnickerboa/csgosl) server on a virtual machine.
 (in our setup we use proxmox and clone our "template" machine with csgo installed until we have enough servers running).
-We also though about using our kubernetes cluster and creating csgo servers on demand but that would be overkill for a small project like this.
+We also thought about using our kubernetes cluster and creating csgo servers on demand but that would be overkill for a small project like this.

 This software is completely standalone and is **NOT** part of your csgo server installation.
 It simply communicates with